Captain (ice hockey): Alternate captains

-Teams may designate alternate captains often erroneously called "assistant captains".
+Teams may designate alternate captains (often erroneously called "assistant captains").
 Alternate captains wear the letter "A" on their jerseys in the same manner that team captains wear the "C".

 In the NHL, teams may appoint a captain and up to two alternate captains, or they may appoint three alternate captains and thus no captain.
+A team with a player-coach may also have no captain or alternate captains.
 A team commonly has three alternate captains when the team has not selected a captain, or when the serving captain is injured and misses a game.
 In the National Hockey League, it is common for a team to have three alternate captains if no one is assigned captain, the current captain is absent, or a goaltender is named as the captain.
-International and USA amateur rules do not allow this; they stipulate that "each team must appoint a captain and not more than two alternate captains" In the Ontario Hockey League (OHL), Quebec Major Junior Hockey League (QMJHL), Western Hockey League (WHL) and minor leagues under the jurisdiction of Hockey Canada, teams are allowed to have a captain with up to three alternate captains.
+International and USA amateur rules do not allow this; they stipulate that "each team must appoint a captain and not more than two alternate captains" In the Ontario Hockey League (OHL), Quebec Maritimes Junior Hockey League (QMJHL), Western Hockey League (WHL) and minor leagues under the jurisdiction of Hockey Canada, teams are allowed to have a captain with up to three alternate captains.

 If the team chooses to not appoint a captain, they are not permitted to appoint a fourth alternate captain.
 When the captain is off the ice or unavailable for the game, any alternate captain on the ice is responsible for fulfilling the captain's official role as liaison to the referees.

 NHL teams may choose alternate captains from game to game or appoint regular alternate captains for the season.
 In North America, alternate captains perform many of the same leadership and team building roles as the captain.
 In the 1969–70 season, the Boston Bruins had three alternate captains (Johnny Bucyk, Phil Esposito and Ed Westfall) instead of a captain sporting the "C".
 However, as Bucyk was the most senior of the alternate captains, he was first one to be presented the Stanley Cup when the team won the championship in 1970 and 1972.

 In the NCAA, a team can designate a single alternate captain to assume the role of captain, should the captain be unavailable due to injury or penalty.